Mission 27 · Stage 3

 Count every visitor!

-Each button press adds 1 to visitors — like a shop door counter.
+Each button press adds 1 to the count — just like a clicker at a shop door.

 The story